sghpjuikit/player/app/documentation/README.md

 - Is `VLC` be bundled?
 No.
 It will be auto-discovered if proper version is installed on the operating system.
-Otherwise user will be prompted to let the application setup `VLC` automatically or asked to do it on his own.
+Otherwise, user will be prompted to let the application setup `VLC` automatically or asked to do it on his own.

 - Are (`Java`) libs bundled?
 Yes.